 Market Overview

-FII continues to advance wood use and innovative wood construction technologies here at home.
+FII advances wood use and innovative wood construction technologies here at home.

-By ensuring BC is an early adopter of new products and approaches to building with wood, including taller buildings, mass timber and engineered wood products, we’re able to further support regulatory change, stimulate jobs in the sector and showcase these advancements across North America and around the world.
+By ensuring BC is an early adopter of new products and approaches to building with wood, mass timber and engineered wood products, we support regulatory change, stimulate jobs in the sector and showcase these advancements around the world.

 Photo: Abbotsford Senior Secondary School | Credit: Aaron Millar